 Using Coffee Grounds for Growing Mushrooms in Containers:

-- Another method of growing mushroom is from coffee grounds.
+- Another method of growing mushrooms is from coffee grounds.
 Coffee grounds are a good growing medium for growing mushrooms.
-Both oyster and button mushrooms grow well in coffee grounds.
+Both oysters and button mushrooms grow well in coffee grounds.

 - Get some fresh coffee grounds, there is no need to sterilize these coffee grounds as they are already sterilized.